markus-flicke/ImitationLearning/.ipynb_checkpoints/Readme-checkpoint.md

 ### Extensions - improvements
 * **Data Augmentation**
-    * MIRROR! because there are mostly left turns, Rotate, decolorise
+    * MIRROR! because there are mostly left turns, rotate, decolorise
     * More examples when cars got off the road
         * Increase the curve examples/ decrease the straight line examples
         * Watch the agent and take over when it makes a mistake